Apollo vs. Highperformr: Which is Better?

 Apollo includes Buying Intent data on all plans, covering over 1,600 topics via a partnership with LeadSift (a Foundry company).

 The data tracks which companies are researching relevant topics, refreshed weekly, with a claimed 98% accuracy rate.
-For many sales teams, having intent included at no extra charge removes a real barrier, since competitors like ZoomInfo offer more sophisticated intent but at enterprise price points.
+For many sales teams, having intent included at no extra charge removes a real barrier, since competitors like ZoomInfo offer more sophisticated intent at enterprise price points.

 Highperformr sources intent differently.